zuozhenggh/learning-library/solutions-library/oci-move-improve/monitoring/monitoring.md

     ![](./images/20.png "")

-30. Now that we're here, let's create a widget that will monitor our CPU Utilization and our Memory Usage.
-First, we need to clear out everything in the Visualize panel by clicking the small x on each of the filters.
+30. Now that you are here, let's create a widget that will monitor our CPU Utilization and our Memory Usage.
+First, you need to clear out everything in the Visualize panel by clicking the small x on each of the filters.
 For the graph type, select line chart from the drop down under the visualize panel.

     ![](./images/21.png "")